gferreir/openshift-httpd/README.md

 # Httpd Dockerfile instalation to Openshift

-## This project has the objective to show how to install a Apache server from Dockerfile to deploying on Openshift.
+## This project has the objective to show how to install a Apache server from Dockerfile to deploy on Openshift.

 ### The Dockerfile
 ```